 Those are certainly compelling arguments in favor of call analytics adoption, and it makes sense that so many organization leaders are eager to see those advantages in their own companies.

 But there’s another powerful benefit to call analytics adoption, one which should be driving more deployment efforts than it currently does: the potential to generate revenue.
-When utilized effectively, call analytics can have a big impact on a company’s bottom line.
+When utilized effectively, call center analytics can have a big impact on a company’s bottom line.

 Call center analytics is all about using contact center data to deliver insights that would otherwise be impossible to detect.
 This can lead to revenue generation in a number of key ways.